ellery-it/odoo-serial-scale-drivers/README.md

     cat /var/log/odoo/odoo-server.log | grep SSD

-## communicate with the scale via iotbox and test commands
+## Communicate with the scale via iotbox and test commands
-*assuming device name is /dev/serial/by-path/platform-fd500000.pcie-pci-0000:01:00.0-usb-0:1.2:1.0-port0 (check the correct device name in the logs or connecting to http://raspberrypi:8069)*
+*Assuming device name is /dev/serial/by-path/platform-fd500000.pcie-pci-0000:01:00.0-usb-0:1.2:1.0-port0 (check the correct device name in the logs or connecting to http://raspberrypi:8069)*

     sudo screen  /dev/serial/by-path/platform-fd500000.pcie-pci-0000:01:00.0-usb-0:1.2:1.0-port0 9600
-    CTRL+a and then 'k' will kill a screen session (y to confirm)
+    CTRL+a and then 'k' will kill a screen session (y to confirm) *Manually send commands to the scale to read, zero, or tare (measureCommand, zeroCommand, tareCommand)*

+# Disclaimer
+The contents of these scripts and files are created with utmost care.
+Nobody does warrant the accuracy, completeness or timeliness of the content.
+Use of the content of the contests is at your own risk.

+Although I make my best effort to maintain the contents up-to-date and accurate, I can not warrant to the adequacy, accuracy, completeness or correctness of such information.

 # Donations
 If you like this work and want to support, you can for example buy me a coffee [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/elleryqueen)